Parish of West Thunder Bay

 In 1945 a building was acquired to serve as the Church of St. Mary in the community of Vickers Heights.

 The 1950’s saw several changes: in 1951, the Church of the Advent (Hymers) was closed; in 1952, Oliver Mission was renamed West Thunder Bay Mission; in 1953, the Church of the Messiah and adjacent parish hall were destroyed by fire and rebuilt.

-St. Mark’s had its beginning at a Vestry meeting on January 25, 1953.
-At that time, church services and a Sunday school with 50 children on its roll were held at Rosslyn Hall.
-At the 1956 Vestry meeting, a motion was passed stating that a church be built as soon as possible and a sod-turning ceremony was held on the evening of April 16, 1956.
-People of various denominations and religious beliefs generously gave help from near and far.
-The men of the community provided the labour while the women gave financial and moral support , raising funds by staging suppers, teas, bazaars and bake sales.
-The first service was held on Christmas Eve of 1956, and on May 26, 1957, the Most Rev. W.L.
-Wright, Archbishop of Algoma, dedicated the church.
-In 2006, work began on a building expansion.
-After completion, it was dedicated by Bishop Ronald Ferris on December 2, 2007.
+St. Mark’s Anglican Church, Rosslyn Village, as we know it now, had its beginning at a vestry meeting on January 25, 1953.
+At that time church services and a Sunday school with 50 children on its roll were held in the Rosslyn Hall.
+At the 1956 Vestry meeting, a motion was passed stating that a church be built as soon as possible.
+This motion was put into action with the sod turning ceremony held on the evening of April 16, 1956 at its present location on property donated by Mike Spenchuk.
+Although an Anglican Church was being built, people generously gave help from near and far, and of various denominations and religious beliefs.
+The men of the community provided the labour while the women gave financial and moral support to the builders of the new church, raising funds by staging suppers, teas, bazaars and bake sales.
+The first service held in the new church took place on Christmas Eve, of 1956.
+The Most Rev. W.L.
+Wright, Archbishop of Algoma, dedicated St. Mark’s Church, on Sunday, May 26, 1957.